A Japanese multicenter study of osseointegrated implants placed in irradiated tissues: a preliminary report | Canada Hyperbarics Skip to main content

 Canadian Relevance

 This study is not Canadian.
-However, it covers a Health Canada-recognized indication, as dental implants in irradiated tissue relate to delayed radiation injury, which is a recognized condition for hyperbaric oxygen therapy.
+However, it covers a Health Canada-recognised indication, as dental implants in irradiated tissue relate to delayed radiation injury, which is a recognised condition for hyperbaric oxygen therapy.

 Study Limitations